aviral36/MC207/index.md

 ### Contact for Support

 This file is dynamically edited according to problems given during practical classes.
-For any support, write to me at my
-<a href="mailto:aviral_bt2k16@dtu.ac.in?" target="_top">electronic mail.</a>
+For any support, write me to <a href="mailto:aviral_bt2k16@dtu.ac.in?" target="_top">electronic mail.</a>
 <br>
 ###### Aviral Sharma,
 ###### Department of Applied Mathematics,